 If you also make noncash gifts, which are subject to lower AGI limitations, or if you have carryforwards from noncash gifts made in prior years, you can still take advantage of the temporary "unlimited" deduction for cash gifts, without losing a carryforward year for those items.
 Excess cash gifts will simply be carried forward to subsequent years.

 The limitation on deductions for cash contributions by corporations has also been temporarily increased, from 10 percent of taxable income to 25 percent, and the limitation for contributions of food inventory has been increased from 15 percent to 25 percent.
 Both these changes were also extended through 2021 as part of the December legislation.

 Relief from the Minimum Distribution Requirement

 Required minimum distributions (RMDs) from IRAs and other "defined contribution" retirement plans were waived for 2020 only.
 The waiver has not been extended into 2021.
 If you are age 72 or older, and would otherwise have been required to begin taking distributions during 2020, this respite was intended to give your retirement portfolio another year to recover from the extreme volatility of the markets during the early months of the COVID-19 crisis.

 "Charitable IRA" Rules Unchanged

 The minimum age for making a qualified charitable distribution (QCD) from your IRA - the so-called "charitable IRA Rollover" - is still 70½, and the annual limit is still $100,000.
-The QCD is still available for 2020 even though RMDs have been suspended.
-Or you can take distributions from your IRA and make deductible gifts in 2020, with no AGI limitation.
+The QCD was still available for 2020 even though RMDs were suspended.
+And with the "unlimited" itemized deduction extended another year, you can take distributions from your IRA and make deductible gifts in 2021, with no AGI limitation.

 Please contact your financial advisor for further details.